If your website does not have a growing content base, you’re missing some potential severe traffic.

 - Search engines like regular updates.
 Google considers a blog especially relevant if it regularly publishes content with roughly similar keyword content.
 Blogger Dan McCarthy shows a great example of this on his website.
-Over the course of a year, he posted about social media and other topics about once a day, eventually gaining higher starting positions on Google for some of his posts.
+Over a year, he posted about social media and other topics about once a day, eventually gaining higher starting positions on Google for some of his posts.

 How To Create The Right Type Of Consistent Content

-In order to bring in traffic and improve your site’s positioning, make sure that your content does the following:
+To bring in traffic and improve your site’s positioning, make sure that your content does the following:

 - Don’t try to target any keywords specifically.
-Instead, deliver thought-provoking, unique pieces that focus more on content than on search engine optimization.
+Instead, have thought-provoking, unique pieces that focus more on content than search engine optimization.

 - Invites user interaction.
 Ask users to comment and link or make posts that compel your reader base to take action.

 - Progresses from post to post.
-Occasionally, you should reference previous posts in your new posts or provide tags that link to similar content on your own website.
+Occasionally, you should reference previous posts in your new posts or provide tags that link to similar content on your website.
 This keeps your visitors on your website, which will lead to better traffic and more incoming links.

 You can quickly target highly competitive keywords and build a massive reader base by steadily creating content.
 However, you have to make your posts attractive and develop a style that will invite user interaction.